-First, some excellent user videos for migrating to Thunderbolt or USB3.0 Drives:
+First, an excellent user video for migrating to Thunderbolt or USB 3.0 Drives:

-Plan B in that case is to go back to the source Boot Camp and run Sysprep to remove the device drivers, create a new Winclone image and restore that to the external drive.
-See our help document on migrating Boot Camp for more details about using Sysprep.
+If this occurs, Plan B is to go back to the source Boot Camp.
+There, run Sysprep to remove the device drivers, create a new Winclone image and restore that to the external drive.

-The ideal workaround is to temporarily disconnect the internal drive so the original Boot Camp is not presentwhen booting from the external Windows system.
-If that’s not an option, then wiping out the original Boot Camp partition is the next best, riskier alternative but the Winclone image can be restored if something goes wrong.
+The ideal workaround is to temporarily disconnect the internal drive so the original Boot Camp is not present when booting from the external Windows system.
+If that’s not an option, then wiping out the original Boot Camp partition is the next best, though riskier alternative; however, the Winclone image can be restored if something goes wrong.